Using the FiftyOne App¶

 x

-icon to clear the current selection in the map
+icon to clear the current selection

-below under the plugins.map
+settings shown below under the plugins.map

 key of your